-State evaluation of electrification requirements should use a function specific approach that gives weight to the following three criteria in evaluating electrification requirements for a county function: (1) affordability, or the marginal cost this will impose relative to the use of internal combustion vehicles; (2) feasibility, or the ease of acquiring electrified vehicles and installing related charging infrastructure for a given function; and (3) practicality, or the suitability of electrification to a particular function, again giving due consideration to the availability of charging infrastructure.
+State evaluation of electrification requirements should use a function-specific approach that gives weight to the following three criteria in evaluating electrification requirements for a county function: (1) affordability, or the marginal cost this will impose relative to the use of internal combustion vehicles; (2) feasibility, or the ease of acquiring electrified vehicles and installing related charging infrastructure for a given function; and (3) practicality, or the suitability of electrification to a particular function, again giving due consideration to the availability of charging infrastructure.

-The County also prioritizes the use of ecologically sustainable materials and design that reduces elimatological impact in constructing new buildings and renovating existing buildings.
-The County will seek State and Federal investment as needed and advocate for appropriations that incentivize elimatological considerations in construction.
+The County also prioritizes the use of ecologically sustainable materials and design that reduces climatological impact in constructing new buildings and renovating existing buildings.
+The County will seek State and Federal investment as needed and advocate for appropriations that incentivize climatological considerations in construction.

 The County further supports measures that will safeguard its most vulnerable residents, including children, the elderly, and agricultural workers, by allocating resources to protect them from the impacts of extreme weather events that are brief in duration, including cycles of extreme heat, extreme cold, or flooding.
 These events may only affect certain parts of the county for a relatively short period, and as a result may not warrant the declaration of a disaster that eases administrative and regulatory burdens.
-Nonetheless, these short-lived extreme weather events pose a significant threat to human life and may necessitate implementing emergency measures, like standing up temporary shelters and providing basic provisions and services to those in need.
-The increasing frequency of brief, localized extreme weather events creates additional strain on County resources.
-Unlike large scale disaster events, there is no formal infrastructure in place to respond to these events using a consistent and methodical process.
-The County will support efforts to fund additional full-time health and human services staff dedicated to preparation for both small- and large scale disaster events.
+Nonetheless, these short-lived extreme weather events pose a significant threat to human life.
+These measures may include the provision of shelter, essential goods, and services to those in need.
+As noted above, in the introduction to this section, the increasing frequency of these brief, localized extreme weather events creates additional strain on County resources.
+Unlike large-scale disaster events, there is no formal infrastructure in place to respond to these events using a consistent and methodical process.

-• Invest in improving commercial carbon sequestration processes.

-• Increase funding for residential and commercial climate-resilient infrastructure.

-• Expand permissible use of remote meetings under ordinary circumstances, including decisionmaking bodies.

-• Permit local discretion in deciding which county functions can support the use of electric vehicles.

-• Invest in building local resource infrastructure to respond to microdisaster events.
+- Expand permissible use of remote meetings under ordinary circumstances, including decision-making bodies. - Permit local discretion in deciding which county functions can support the use of electric vehicles. - Invest in building local resource infrastructure to respond to micro-disaster events.